-“Another reason for the move into Business relates to exposure I had to McKinsey & Company during 1997.
-During interviews with McKinsey and Company I discovered my appetite for Business and Finance.
+“Another reason for the move into business relates to exposure I had to McKinsey and Company during 1997.
+During interviews with McKinsey and Company I discovered my appetite for business and finance.
 When I got an opportunity to join Boland PKS / Bank in 1999 after a year at Old Mutual, I decided to study towards the chartered accountant qualification.
 Since numbers were always one of my natural skills, it was an easy transition from social into financial sciences.”

 He describes the world of corporate business as, among other things, one of people, words, and numbers.